-Water.org has positively transformed millions of lives around the world through its flagship WaterCredit solution for addressing water supply and sanitation (WSS), reaching 29 million people across 13 countries through 6.5 million microloans, and mobilizing \$2.3 billion in capital.
+Water.org has positively transformed millions of lives around the world through its flagship WaterCredit solution for addressing water supply and sanitation (WSS), reaching 63.1 million people across 11 countries through 13.9 million microloans, and mobilizing \$5.2 billion in capital as of February 2024.

 Feedback from WaterCredit borrowers, along with dialogue within the WSS sector, suggests that WSS programming has a disproportionate and potentially empowering impact on women and girls.
-In addition, because microcredit mechanisms tend to focus on women borrowers - 87% of WaterCredit borrowers are women - the impact of the WaterCredit on women may be greater still.
+In addition, because microcredit mechanisms tend to focus on women borrowers - 90% of WaterCredit borrowers are women - the impact of WaterCredit on women may be greater still.

 Purpose: This learning brief contains the results of an analysis of the link between WaterCredit, WSS impact, and women's empowerment.
-The analysis utilized Water.org program monitoring and impact measurement data, alongside a comprehensive literature review, to understand whether there is evidence that WaterCredit contributes to the social and economic empowerment of women and girls
+The analysis utilized Water.org program monitoring and impact measurement data, alongside a comprehensive literature review, to understand whether there is evidence that WaterCredit contributes to the social and economic empowerment of women and girls.